nick-lifx/hsbk_rgb/README.md

   do not store a Kelvin value per pixel and you provide one on the command line which is then applied to all pixels.
 This gives control over the white point of the image in a similar way to Gimp or Photoshop's white point adjustment.

+* `gamma_decode_srgb` -- takes a single fractional value (0 to 1) and gamma
+  decodes it according to the SRGB gamma function, using a shorthand convention that "decoding" means taking a gamma-compressed value as would occur in a PNG file and converting it to a linear intensity for an output device.

+* `gamma_encode_srgb` -- takes a single fractional value (0 to 1) and gamma
+  encodes it according to the SRGB gamma function, the opposite of the above.

+Note that the `*_srgb` utilities in general have a corresponding `*_display_p3` utility which uses a different Kelvin locus that is accurate on a Display P3 monitor.
+An exception is the gamma decode/encode which use the SRGB version for Display P3 (since Display P3 is specified to have the same gamma as SRGB).

 There are also some test programs: